This is the Chapter's Agent Orange Web Page

 Battlefield Chapter 617 and their Associates!

-The page has a collection of information and web links about Agent Orange.
+This page has a collection of information and web links about Agent Orange.

 Agent Orange/Dioxin

-Agent Orange is a highly toxic herbicide used by the U.S. military
+Agent Orange is a highly toxic herbicide used

-during the Vietnam War to defoliate hiding places used by
+Vietnam War to defoliate hiding

-Although colorless, it is known as Agent Orange because of an
+Although colorless, it is known as “Agent

 This Vietnam Veterans of America (VVA) guide is simple: to present information and